skyte/momentum/README.md

 ##### Yahoo Finance

+(Benchmark: Loads 1500 Stocks in 20m)

 - Is default, no config necessary.

 ##### TD Ameritrade

+(Benchmark: Loads 1500 Stocks in 18m)

 1. Create TDAmeritrade Developer Account and App
 2. Put in your `API_KEY` in `config.yaml` and change `DATA_SOURCE`.